reasonml-editor/vscode-reasonml/README.md

 ## Getting Started

-**Note**: due to an existing problem, make sure that you're opening vscode from the [command-line](https://code.visualstudio.com/docs/setup/mac), at the root of your project!
+**Note: due to an existing problem, make sure that you're opening vscode from the [command-line](https://code.visualstudio.com/docs/setup/mac), at the root of your project**!

 ### Recommended Syntax Themes